WM-SEMERU/traceXplainer/README.md

 ---------

-## 1. Sense Code Artifacts
+## 1. TraceXplainer Code Artifacts

-**Sense** comprises a set of steps for training and evaluating machine learning models for traceability link recovery.
+**TraceXplainer** comprises a set of steps for training and evaluating machine learning models for traceability link recovery.
 The table below maps each part of the pipeline to where it lives in the repository:

 | **Artifact**             | **Repository Folder**                                                                              | **Description**                                                                                                 |
 |---------------------------|-----------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|